-If you want to lose weight and improve your body composition, it’s important to understand how fat loss actually works.
-Despite a centibillion dollar industry having been built around this seemingly esoteric concept, the truth is that fat loss is not at all complicated.
+If you want to lose weight and improve your body composition, it’s obviously important to understand how fat loss actually works.
+Despite a multi billion dollar industry having been built around this seemingly esoteric concept, the truth is that fat loss is not actually complicated

 CrossFit, “Bad” Carbohydrates, and The Paleo Diet